affinitydb/doc/terminology.md

 ###Property
 Properties are symbolic entities (names) that define the relationship between a [PIN](#pin) and its [values](#value).
 Properties define the structure of a PIN.
-A ChaosDB property is somewhat analogous to the column name of a relational table, or to a predicate in [RDF](#rdf).
+A property, in Affinity, is somewhat analogous to the column name of a relational table, or to a predicate in [RDF](#rdf).
 Property names can be composed of multiple sections, separated by a slash (/) character, following the same convention as URIs.
 This enables a practically infinite, semantically coherent [namespace](#namespace) usable across multiple applications (which may not necessarily be fully aware of each other).
-The basic data model of ChaosDB does not attach any type information to properties: instances of a property ([values](#value)) can be of any type.
+The basic data model of Affinity does not attach any type information to properties: instances of a property ([values](#value)) can be of any type.
 Properties are a key component of [class](#class) definitions, because they establish a semantic relationship across PINs (two PINs that contain the same property have something in common, and can be classified accordingly).
-Because there is no constraint on any value's type, ChaosDB may perform data type [coercion](#coercion) when required.
+Because there is no constraint on any value's type, Affinity may perform data type [coercion](#coercion) when required.
 Internally, a numeric ID is associated with each property.
 This ID is only valid in the scope of one database instance; any reference to a property outside of that scope must use the textual representation of the property.

-In the data modeling process with ChaosDB, selecting meaninful, stable property names constitutes an important first step, that can influence the effectiveness of categorization into [classes](#class) later on.
+In the data modeling process with Affinity, selecting meaninful, stable property names constitutes an important first step, that can influence the effectiveness of categorization into [classes](#class) later on.
 When possible, it is recommended to refer to an already existing source (ontology).
 The semantic web